Comparison Table At A Glance

 Is indoor cannabis stronger than outdoor?

-Often a few percentage points higher in labeled THC because of controlled conditions and selective harvest timing, but the experience is largely cultivar-driven and dose-driven rather than cultivation-method-driven.
-The same cultivar grown well under any method produces a similar effect profile.
-A high-quality outdoor at 22 percent THC produces a similar experience to a high-quality indoor at 25 percent THC at the same dose size.
+Indoor often labels a few percentage points higher because of controlled conditions and well-timed harvest, but the experience is largely driven by the cultivar and the dose rather than the growing method.
+The same cultivar grown well by any method produces a similar effect at the same dose.

 Is outdoor cannabis cheaper?